input-output-hk/essential-cardano-content/content/article/key-takeaways-from-the-cardano-summit-2021-through-a-sustainable-ada-lens.md

 ---
-title: Key Takeaways from the Cardano Summit 2021 through a Sustainable ADA Lens
+title: Key takeaways from the Cardano Summit 2021 through a Sustainable ADA Lens
 tags:
   - Sustainability
   - SustainableADA